Rtasseff/gpdPerm/README.md

 =====================================================

 Python module to improve pvalue estimation from a null distribution that is approximated by permutation testing.
-Uses a genralized pereto distribution to approximate the tail of the null distribution, as described in Knijnenburg 2009.
+Uses a generalized pereto distribution to approximate the tail of the null distribution, as described in Knijnenburg 2009.
 Authors publicly provided the original analysis as a set of matlab scripts.